 Even if you’re on a tight budget, try to give yourself at least one good meal.
 If you’re a hardcore foodie whose trips revolve around food, this shouldn’t be a problem, but if you’re more ‘Eat-to-Live’ like I am, then remember to reward yourself with a great meal from time to time!
 Often you get what you pay for, though that definitely doesn’t ring true for street food, which is cheap, good and tastes best straight from the cart.

-Remember, you don’t always have to eat local if it’s not to your taste.
-While it’s a great way to experience a foreign place, familiar food is also a great way to get over homesickness, but you don’t travel to eat what you can get back home.
+Remember, you don’t always have to eat local if it’s not to your taste – while eating is a great way to experience a foreign place, familiar food is also a great way to get over homesickness.
+That said, what is the point of going all the way some place new just to eat what you can get back home?
 My ultimate tip I can give is to just be brave and just go with it.
 I’m a pretty picky eater, and I believe in only eating what I like, but I also believe that you should try everything… just once!

 How good are you at digging out the local spots in places that you visit?